-Included in public Scoring Question posting Notes Range Criteria Scoring resourced, with appropriate expertise and allocation of costs.
+Included in public Scoring Question posting Notes Range Criteria Scoring defenses that will be deployed against those threats, and provision for periodic threat analysis updates; details for auditing capability on all network access; physical security approach; identification of department or group responsible for the registry's security organization; background checks conducted on security personnel; Answers should specify description of the main security threats to the registry operation that have been identified; and resourcing plans for the initial implementation of, and ongoing maintenance for, this aspect of the criteria (number and description of personnel roles allocated to this area).
+31 Technical Overview of Proposed Registry: provide a technical overview of the proposed registry.
+The technical plan must be adequately resourced, with appropriate expertise and allocation of costs.
 The applicant will provide financial descriptions of resources in the next section and those resources must be reasonably related to these technical requirements.
 The overview should include information on the estimated scale of the registry's technical operation, for example, estimates for the number of registration transactions and DNS queries per month should be provided for the first two years of operation.
 In addition, the overview should account for geographic dispersion of incoming network traffic such as DNS, Whois, and registrar transactions.
 If the registry serves a highly localized registrant base, then traffic might be expected to come mainly from one area.
-This high-level summary should not repeat answers to questions below. and operations of the registry.
-To allow the applicant to provide full details and safeguard proprietary information, responses to these questions will not be published. understanding of technical aspects of registry requirements; (2) an adequate level of resiliency for the registry's technical operations; (3) consistency with currently deployed technical/operational solutions; (4) consistency with the overall business approach and planned size of the registry; and (5) adequate resourcing for technical plan in the planned costs detailed in the financial section.
-(2) provision of a high level of availability; (3) full interplay and consistency of technical and business requirements; and (4) evidence of technical resources already on hand or fully committed.
-1 - meets requirements: Response includes (1) adequate level of development to substantially demonstrate capability and knowledge required to meet this element; (2) technical plans are commensurate with the overall business approach as described in the application; (3) demonstrates that technical resources required to carry through the plans for this element are readily available.
-0 - fails requirements:
+This high-level summary should not repeat answers to questions below.
+Answers should N 0- 2 1 Complete answer demonstrates: (1) complete knowledge and understanding of technical aspects of registry requirements; (2) an adequate level of resiliency for the registry's technical operations; (3) consistency with currently deployed technical/operational solutions; (4) consistency with the overall business approach and planned size of the registry; (5) adequate resourcing for technical plan in the planned costs detailed in the financial section; and (6) consistency with subsequent technical questions.
+2 - exceeds requirements: Response includes (1) Highly developed technical plans; (2) Provision of a high level of availability; (3) Full interplay and consistency of technical and business requirements; and (4) Evidence of technical resources already on hand or fully committed.
+1 - meets requirements: Response includes: (1) An Adequate level ofdevelopmentdescription thate substantially demonstrates the applicant's capabilities and knowledge required to meet this element; (2) Technical plans are commensurate with the technical, operational, and financial overall business approach as described in the application; (3) Demonstrates that technical an adequate level of resources that are required to carry through the plans for this element are on hand, committed, or readily available to